signum-network/CIPs/SIP/sip-40.md

 ### Put for sale
 Setting the NFT for sale with a buy now price.
-If no bids exists and the owner is equal the sender of the transaction, the new sale with the given price will be set on the NFT.
-A message to trackSetForSale account will be send.
+If there are no bids and the owner is the same as the sender of the transaction, the new sale is set with the specified price on the NFT.
+A message is sent to the trackSetForSale account.

 ```java
     public void putForSale(long priceNQT) {